List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Octavia

-An octopus woman who commands the naval branch of the Horde armada, Octavia was created for the She-Ra cartoon.
+An octopus woman who commands the naval branch of the Horde armada, Octavia was created for the She-Ra animated series.

 Octavia is an octopus woman from Octopus Cove.
 She is the Horde commander at a port near the Sea of Sigh, a small Etherian ocean.
 Although she caught She-Ra in her tentacles upon first meeting her, Octavia proved to be no match for the Princess of Power.
 Sea Hawk, on the other hand, was not nearly as successful at defending himself from Octavia, who even brandished hidden swords when challenged by the pirate.
 After being seized by her tentacles, Sea Hawk appeared to be drained of energy, suggesting that Octavia has abilities similar to Leech.
 She was also vastly more intelligent than the average Horde villain.

 Octavia appears in a flashback in She-Ra and the Princesses of Power as a Horde force captain having been injured by a younger Catra during training.
 She briefly returns in the fourth season episode "Boys' Night Out".

 A Masters of the Universe Classics figure of her was released in 2012.
-Her bio states that she was recruited from her home in Octopus Cove by Hordak and rose through the ranks in the Evil Horde.
+Her bio states that she is an Aquatican who was recruited from her home in Octopus Cove by Hordak and rose through the ranks in the Evil Horde.

 Octavia is voiced by Melendy Britt in the 1980s series and by Amy Landecker in the 2018 series.